gauthamchettiar/gauthamchettiar.github.io/content/blog/20250424_another_attempt_why_not.md

 This is  <a href="https://web.archive.org/web/20250425113517/https://blog.gauthamchettiar.com/" target="_blank">yet another attempt</a> to create a simpler, faster, elegant looking blog.

-Infact this is my 3rd attempt.
+Infact this is my <a href="https://github.com/gauthamchettiar/gauthamchettiar.github.io/branches" target="_blank">3rd attempt</a>.
 My excuse last time was I had decided to move from [Jekyll](https://jekyllrb.com/) to [Hugo](https://gohugo.io/).
 This time around my excuse is well... <span title="I want to push my long term inactivity & inconsistency under the rug.
 Also it is an attempt to remove my low quality / low effort posts from last time."> nothing in particular</span>.

 My motto last time - *churn out content baby!*
 My motto this time - *go tiny! how tiny? this article tiny!*